saidinejad/MedX/README.md

-all you may want to know about medx is [here](https://github.com/MedX-Media#welcome-to-medx-).
+Curious about MedX?
+You can find all the information you need [right here](https://github.com/MedX-Media#welcome-to-medx-).
+Check it out!